mozhdehNouri/CoroutineFlowAdvance/app/src/main/java/com/example/coroutineflowadvance/flow/intermediate_operator/IntermidateOperator.md

     emit(it)  // 1,2,3,4
   emit(it*2) //  1,4,6,8
 }
 ```

 withIndext :  we can get value with index

-distinctUntilChanged()   :  for example of we have number like this 1,1,2,5,8,1 the output is
+distinctUntilChanged()   :  for example of we have number like this
+1,1,2,5,8,1 the output is
-1,2,5,8,1 it can filter the flow next each other // but why ? why it can't filter all 1 for
+1,2,5,8,1 it can filter the flow next each other // but why ? why it can't
+filter all 1 for
 example ? we need to use set ?

+we can call suspend function in intermediate block of code.